RSKIT/Readout_Simulation/README.md

 For the analysis of the data the Evaluation class (evaluation.h/.cpp) is provided intended for use in the ROOT data analysis framework.
 An example script if provided in test.cpp.

+For structuring the output of the simulation, all files (except the spline outputs) can be (also or exclusively) written to a zip archive.
+For this, the miniz.c library is used with a C++ wrapper written by Thomas Fussel (see https://github.com/tfussell/miniz-cpp).

 This software is NOT released jet.
 It was tested successfully on Ubuntu 16.04LTS compiled with g++ 5.4.0 and there will be no support for this version.
 Some information is collected on the Wiki page.